This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 Packing for your upcoming trip abroad is hard.
 You’re never sure if you’re missing something vital or if you’re giving the phrase “overdoing it” a new meaning.
 The prospect can be doubly daunting if you’re planning on staying in hostels.
 Their facilities are famously inconsistent and you’re surrounded by strangers 24/7 so negotiating what to take and how to keep it all safe can be a bit of a minefield.

-After spending the last couple of months getting to know hostels very well, I’ve come up with a list of eight essential items which have helped me a great deal.
-Check them out below:
+After spending the last couple of months getting to know hostels very well, I’ve come up with a list of items which have helped me a great deal.
+Check out my 8 essentials for surviving the hostel lifestyle below:

 1) Earplugs and eye mask